Abhishek-Kaudare/Kubernetes-Notes/PodDesign/podDesign.md

 ## **Job termination and cleanup**

 When a Job completes, no more Pods are created, but the Pods are [usually](#pod-backoff-failure-policy) not deleted either.
 Keeping them around allows you to still view the logs of completed pods to check for errors, warnings, or other diagnostic output.
-The job object also remains after it is completed so that you can view its status.
-It is up to the user to delete old jobs after noting their status.
+The job object also remains after it is completed so that you can view its status. _It is up to the user to delete old jobs after noting their status_.
 Delete the job with `kubectl` (e.g. `kubectl delete jobs/<job-name>` or `kubectl delete -f ./job.yaml`).
 When you delete the job using `kubectl`, all the pods it created are deleted too.

 By default, a Job will run uninterrupted unless a Pod fails (`restartPolicy=Never`) or a Container exits in error (`restartPolicy=OnFailure`), at which point the Job defers to the `.spec.backoffLimit` described above.
 Once `.spec.backoffLimit` has been reached the Job will be marked as failed and any running Pods will be terminated.